· · · ·

 Stars

-Orion contains some of the best known stars in the sky, with perhaps the most famous being the variable red giant Betelgeuse, which marks Orion's left shoulder.
+Orion contains some of the best known stars in the sky, with perhaps the most famous being the variable red supergiant Betelgeuse, which marks Orion's left shoulder.
 At his right shoulder is another variable star, this time blue in colour, known as Bellatrix.
 At Orion's right foot is yet another famous star, blue like Bellatrix: the supergiant Rigel.

 Nebulae